Latest update: Easy Songs for Beginners are back! Read the official announcement. (updated November 3, 2011)

 We understand that the NMPA and the MPA, given the current state of copyright laws, are legally bound to act as they are doing, but we are unconvinced that this website does anything to harm the creation of music for future generations.
 If anything, sharing the gift of music and teaching guitar can only benefit songwriters and the rest of the music industry.
 Additionally, we at Guitar Noise have made it a point since our inception to encourage our readers to buy books and other tutorial materials as well as recorded music.
 We have never promoted or encouraged anyone to deprive either artists or their publishers of their royalties.

 Guitar Noise is a site that began as a hobby and turned into a labor of love.
-Our hard work has been recognized in such publications as The London Evening Standard and Acoustic Guitar Magazine.
-We have also received thousands of emails over the years and a sampling of those can be found here.
+Our hard work has been recognized in such publications as Acoustic Guitar Magazine and The London Evening Standard (see their roundup of Teach yourself guitar sites).
+We have also received thousands of emails over the years and a sampling of those can be found on our testimonials page.

 We would like to find a long term solution that satisfies music publishers, songwriters and all the aspiring musicians who come to this site every single day.
 One of the things we would like to do is get a music license that grants us permission to continue using popular songs to teach guitar.

 In the meantime, you can help us out by sharing your opinions.
 There is already an active discussion on our forums.
-You can also tweet about it here, become our fan on Facebook, leave comments on Myspace , Buzz it up at Google and anywhere else you like to hang out online.
-We are really interested in hearing what you have to say.
+You can also follow us on Twitter, Facebook, Tumblr, or Google Plus.
+We’re really interested in hearing what you have to say.
 You can also send us an email.
 With your permission, we’d be honored to print some of your comments for others to read.

 We would also like to add that should you feel moved to comment, please do so civilly.
 We understand that this topic touches a lot of nerves on both sides but we also know that the only way to come to any sort of agreement and understanding on any topic is to have a conversation about it.
 That means listening to, and respecting, the views of others and not just saying something for the sake of saying something.
 Respond to these folks as you would to Paul, David or any other member of the Guitar Noise community.